DSpace/RestContract/README.md

 ```

 ### Out of Bound Pages
-If the request parameters lead to a page outside the result set, then an empty page should be returned with the links needed to go to the first and last page of the result set (if the results set is not empty) and the total number of resources in the collection.
+If the request parameters lead to a page outside the result set, then an empty page should be returned with the links needed to go to the first and last page of the result set (if the results set is not empty), and the total number of resources in the collection.

 ### Pagination Error Codes
-`400 Bad Request` - If an unknown sort criteria is requested or a not valid ordering keyword is specified
+`400 Bad Request` - If an unknown sort criteria is requested, or a not valid ordering keyword is specified

 ## REST Design Principles
 In the creation of the REST API, we've tried to follow a few specific design principles listed below